piotrkowalczuk/mnemosyne/README.md

 ### Running

 As we know, mnemosyne can be configured in many ways.
-For the begining we can start simple:
+For the beginning we can start simple:

 ```bash
 $ mnemosyned -namespace=acme -sp.connectionstring="postgres://localhost/test?sslmode=disable"
 ```

-Mnemosyne will automaticaly create all required tables/indexes for specified database.
+Mnemosyne will automatically create all required tables/indexes for specified database.

 ## Contribution